 The Asian elephant is Thailand’s national animal and has been dear to the hearts of Thai people since historic times.
 Statues and other images of elephants are part of the ruins of the 700 year-old Sukhothai Kingdom while an elephant was the beast of choice for legendary King Naresuan in his 16th century duel with Prince Mingyi Swa from Burma.

 There are still some elephants roaming freely in some parts of Thailand, but many have now found new homes at the nation’s ever-increasing number of elephant camps.
 There are quite a number of the camps in Northern Thailand at which tourists are able to enjoy interactive experiences with the elephants.
-The What’s Up recommended operators of elephant tours do not offer elephant riding, but just the opportunity of feeding or bathing and walking with them.
+The following are our recommended camps for the best elephant trekking experience in Chiang Mai.
+They do not offer elephant rides for visitors, but just the opportunity of feeding or bathing and walking with them.

 Elephant Jungle Sanctuary | Elephant Nature Park | Tong Bai Elephant Foundation | Further Reading